Testing improvement processes of Finnish environmental impact assessment

 and the modes for application in Arctic Regions of Finland and Russia

-The Arctic Centre has been awarded Tekes (the Finnish Funding Agency for Technology and Innovation) funding to start a two-year strategic research project in the Arctic region.
+The Arctic Centre was awarded Tekes (the Finnish Funding Agency for Technology and Innovation) funding to start a two-year strategic research project in the Arctic region.
 The project strengthens Finland’s role as an international expert in the environmental impact assessment know-how in the Arctic and supports Finnish companies in their environmental impact assessment (EIA) work in Lapland and Arctic Russia.

 The environmental impact assessment (EIA) is a legal assessment process, where the company planning a project must evaluate the project and the impacts of its alternatives on the environment.
 The EIA includes consultation with local people and organizations to comment on the project.
 The EIA report is the prerequisite for the project to receive the operating license.